 2. Great ventilation

 There’s a large amount of open space inside a tower.
 The airy interior makes tower computers less prone to overheating when processing intense data sets.
-They’re also able to incorporate large fans that provide better air circulation than all-in-one computers.
+They’re also able to incorporate large fans or liquid cooling units that provide better heat management and air circulation than all-in-one computers.

 The tower shell can easily be removed, providing ready access to all the interior components.
 Power-hungry PC users enjoy being able to customize the hardware.
 You can swap out graphics cards, add stronger fans, or rearrange the hardware to better suit your computing activities.